 Design

-The design of integrated wine coolers differs greatly from freestanding wine coolers.
 With an integrated wine cooler, it can easily be disguised behind pre-existing cabinets to seamlessly match the décor and style of the room.
 With this being said, integrated wine coolers can also make a wonderful, unique design feature.

-Integrated wine coolers are available in a range of sizes, shapes and styles.
-You will find integrated wine coolers which are panel ready so you can install cabinet doors over the top, reversible doors, storage drawers and many wine fridges without handles.
+You will find integrated wine coolers which are panel ready so you can install cabinet doors over the top, reversible storage drawers and many wine fridges without handles.

-These coolers are also often found with either clear glass doors or solid doors.
+These coolers are also often found with either clear glass or solid doors.
 When it comes to choosing your integrated wine cooler, it is extremely important to keep your kitchen’s design and aesthetic in mind, to find a unit that is perfectly suitable.

 Positioning and location